MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v14-v15.md

     ```

 ## Task 5: Synchronize and upgrade the tenants

+In this task, you will complete two processes on the tenant: synchronizing and upgrading data.
+Synchronizing a tenant updates the database schema in a tenant database with any schema changes in the application database.
+The application database contains tables that define the application.
+The tenant database must contain the SQL Server tables that the application prescribes.
+Upgrading data updates the actual data that is stored in the tables of the tenant database to the schema changes that have been made to tables in application database.

 If you have a multitenant deployment, perform these steps for each tenant.